mneudert/instream/README.md

 If the version if undetectable (no header returned) it will be reported as `"unknown"`.
 If the host is unreachable or an error occurred the response will be `:error`.

 ### Queries

+_Note:_ Most queries require a database to operate on.
+The following places will be searched (in order from top to bottom) for a configured database:

+1. `opts[:database]` parameter
+2. `Instream.Series` struct (if used)
+3. `Instream.Connection` configuration
+4. No database used!

 Write queries can be executed asynchronously by passing `[async: true]` to `MyApp.MyConnection.execute()`.
 The result will then always be an immediate `:ok` without waiting for the query to be actually executed.